vaguebrownfox01/spire-openday23/README.md

 The project is controlled by a Python script that runs on the Raspberry Pi.
 The script is available on GitHub.

-### Requirements
+### Materials used

 - Raspberry Pi
 - Python 3
 - Microphone
 - Glass tube
+- Ping-pong ball
+- Stand
+- Motor 12v
 - Fan
 - H bridge
-- Power supply
+- Power supply 12v

 ### Usage

 1. Speak as fast as you can into the microphone.
 2. The faster you speak, the faster the fan will rotate.
-3. If you speak fast enough, the ping-pong ball will be blown out of the tube.
+3. If you speak fast enough, the ping-pong ball will be blown out of the tube!

 I hope you enjoy playing the game!